bitcoin-core-review-club/website/your-first-meeting.md

 If you’d like to more actively participate, you should clone the [Bitcoin repository](https://github.com/bitcoin/bitcoin).
 You should also check out and build the PR branch locally and run all tests.
-Take time to review the code changes and read the comments on that week’s PR.
+Take time to review the code changes and read the comments on the PR being covered.

 There are also notes and questions you can review and prepare.
 Make a note of any questions you want to ask.

 The meeting will begin with **#startmeeting** and
-“hi” from that week’s host.
+“hi” from the meeting host.
 Feel free to respond with “hi” so people know you’re at your keyboard and participating.
 The host will poll everyone on whether they've reviewed the PR (y/n).
 Don't feel embarrassed to say "n".